WalterCo/JetBrains_Homework/README.md

 ## Task 2: Sale analysis – revenue decline in ROW region

+The main thing I have wondered was: In which country do we have the most severe decline?
+Using the converted amount to USD you would notice that for Germany the orders went up yet the revenue USD shows a decline which didn't make too much sense to me.
-The main thing I have decided to check was that the currency conversion was done right and, of course, it was, however, this made me realize the main reason for the decline of the revenue which was the exchange rate:
+I wondered if there was any difference on the price and, indeed, there wasn't.
+So, given the fact that the price stayed the same, the only logical factor was the exchange rate.
+I have checked if the currency conversion was done right and, of course, it was; however, this made me realize that the main reason for the decline of the revenue was the exchange rate:
 ```
 SELECT cou.region,
 	AVG(CASE WHEN YEAR(ord.exec_date) = 2018 THEN exRate.rate ELSE 0.00 END) as RateTo_Usd2018H1,